 - understand the legal obligations for your service and the volunteer's rights

 - identify the scope and inclusions of a volunteer agreement and relating policies

 Data Protection is a critical concern to all helplines.
-Your service needs to ensure and demonstrate compliance to current legislation.
-This masterclass provides an overview of how the Data Protection Act and the General Data Protection Regulation (GDPR) applies to helpline work.
+Your service needs to ensure and demonstrate compliance with current legislation.
+This course provides an overview of how the Data Protection Act and the General Data Protection Regulation (GDPR) applies to helpline work.
 Through exploring best practice in data sharing, participants will gain a clear understanding of the data protection principles, the lawful basis for data processing and the implications this has on their service thereby helping them comply with the legislation.

 - explore what data means in terms of the law

 - identify Data Protection legislation which applies to your helpline

 - understand GDPR and how this applies to your service